 Cities and not counties must perform any required analysis for disadvantaged communities within their sphere of influence.
-The law (Gov't Code Section 65302.10(a)) requires that on or before the adoption of its housing element, each city must identify and describe in its Land Use
+The law (Gov't Code Section 65302.10(a)) requires that on or before the adoption of its housing element, each city must identify and describe in its Land Use Element each "island community" or "fringe community" that exist within the city's sphere of influence that is a disadvantaged unincorporated community.

-Element each "island community" or "fringe community" that exist within the city's sphere of influence that is a disadvantaged unincorporated community.
-(A city's sphere of influence boundary is determined by the Local Agency Formation Commission and defines the logical, long-term service area for that agency.)
-Cities are required to include an analysis of water, wastewater, storm water drainage and structural fire protection needs or deficiencies for each of the identified communities in the land use element.
 In addition, cities must include an analysis in the Land Use Element of potential funding mechanisms that could make the extension of services and facilities to identified communities financially feasible (Gov't Code Section 65302.10(a)).